Internet Protocols Help Sheet

 This office makes a point to all our clients that we tell the truth, do not make idle threats, and do not undertake assignments if we do not have the authority to follow them through.
 (See our Disclaimer).
 We prefer to resolve issues before litigation, and to only get involved or litigate when necessary.
 Litigation is a last resort.

 In sum, if you intend to stick an attorney’s name at the end of your email, please give him or her a heads-up, and be prepared to follow through.

-Do Not Take Photos, Graphics, or Text from Other Websites Without Permission: Here's the deal: If it was created, or even altered, by someone other than you, they probably have rights to it.
-Don't think that just because it is easy to download Internet material gives you any right to use of the subject matter.
+Do Not Take Photos, Graphics, or Text from Other Websites Without Permission: Here’s the deal: If it was created, by someone other than you, they probably have rights to it.
+Don’t think that just because it is easy to download Internet material, you have any right to use it.
 Whether the site from which you downloaded the material had rights is a non-issue — someone other than you probably has rights to it.

 Do Not Post on Forums or Message Boards Asking for a “Hacker” to Take Down an Adversary’s Website: This seems too downright silly to even have to mention, but we have seen it happen.
 It is a bad idea in so many ways, and illegal.
 Even hackers agree on this one.

 Do Not Threaten Anyone With Physical Violence: More obviousness.
 To begin, it’s a Federal crime.
 See 18 USC § 875.
 Also, it’s a very bad idea.
 Don’t do it.
 Free speech has its limits, and it doesn’t matter how angry you are or whether you actually mean it, a threat will be saved online somewhere and may come back to haunt you.
 (This applies to any digital media, including voicemail).

 Do Not Sell Brand Name Products on the Internet Unless they are Actually Manufactured by the Brand Name: No, really.